Does Window Tint Go Inside or Outside

 FAQs

-1. Does car window tint go inside or outside?
+Q: Do you put window tint on the inside or outside?

 Conclusion